hmcs10/DSA-Cheat-Sheet/arrays.md

 - Sort
 - Hashtable
 - Make a set.
 Set has the property of storing only unique elem.
 But sc is O(N)
-- SwapSort -> In swapsort method we must use a set to contain all the duplicate elements as because if we don't use set then duplicates of the duplicate element will be stored in the ans vector.
+- SwapSort -> In swapsort method we must use a set to contain all the duplicate elements as because we want to return the list of duplicate elements but only once.
+Eg. If 2 appears twice in the array, we don't want our ans vector to have 2 twice, we want it to have every duplicate element once.
+If we don't use set then both occurence of the duplicate element will be stored in the ans vector.
-- Go to an element and make the element on the index of the element as negative.
-But before that, check if the element on the position of that element is negative or not (check if nums[abs(nums[i])-1] < 0) and if it is negative then that means another number same as the element exist that made the number negative.
-Doesn't make sense?
-Dry run.
+- Optimized Approach->
+    - This approach only works if we have an array with all non-negative numbers.
+    - Use the array as a hashmap: For each number, we'll treat its value (absolute value) as an index in the array.
+    - Mark visited numbers: When we encounter a number, we'll negate the value at its corresponding index i.e. make the value of the element negative (-number).
+    - Detect duplicates: If we find that a number's corresponding index already contains a negative value, it means we've seen this number before, so it's a duplicate.

 ## Codes ->
 swapsort->